 All classes are free of charge.
 No reservation is necessary.
 Free coffee and hot chocolate is available at the classes.

-We hope to see you soon for your bare root or other planting needs and at one or more of the fruit tree classes or both.
+We hope to see you soon for your bare root or other planting needs and at one or more of the fruit tree pruning classes.